cchitsiang/awesome-stars/topics.md

 - [AdguardTeam/AdGuardHome](https://github.com/AdguardTeam/AdGuardHome) - Network-wide ads & trackers blocking DNS server
 - [forem/forem](https://github.com/forem/forem) - For empowering community 🌱
 - [open-source-ideas/ideas](https://github.com/open-source-ideas/ideas) - 💡 Looking for inspiration for your next open source project?
 Or perhaps you've got a brilliant idea you can't wait to share with others?
 Open Source Ideas is a community built specifically for this! 👋
-- [givanz/VvvebJs](https://github.com/givanz/VvvebJs) - Drag and drop website builder javascript library.
+- [givanz/VvvebJs](https://github.com/givanz/VvvebJs) - Drag and drop page builder library written in vanilla javascript without dependencies or build tools.
 - [requarks/wiki](https://github.com/requarks/wiki) - Wiki.js | A modern and powerful wiki app built on Node.js
 - [myvin/quietweather](https://github.com/myvin/quietweather) - :sunny: Develop a weather wechat mini program application in two days - 两天撸一个天气应用微信小程序
 - [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - Alokai is a Frontend as a Service solution that simplifies composable commerce.
 It connects all the technologies needed to build and deploy fast & scalable ecommerce frontends.
 It guides merchants to